 Where did the story come from?

-It was published in the peer-reviewed International Journal of Cardiology.
+It was published in the peer-reviewed medical journal, The Lancet.

 What kind of research was this?